cnorm35/bridgetown-blog/src/_posts/upgrading_jumpstart_pro.md

 ### Dependabot

-Dependabot updates have been a _huge_ help for me keeping things updated.
+Dependabot updates have been a _huge_ help boost to keeping my app up to date.
 If you don't make the time to try to stay on top of them though, they can quickly pile up and become a distraction.